iciclesoft/workspacesort-for-VSCode/README.md

 ### 1.2.0
 - The `name` property is now taken into account when sorting the workspace folders, instead of only looking at the directory name.

+### 1.3.1
+- A notification is now shown whenever the `.code-workspace` file could not be parsed, giving an indication of what caused the error.

 ### For more information

 * [Project's github repository](https://github.com/iciclesoft/workspacesort-for-VSCode)